din944/din-blog/README.md

 # din-blog
 Blog project built by using React JS

--	Use command “npx create-react-app din-blog” in terminal to run create React app which ultimately will set up our React JS starter project.
+-	Run command “npx create-react-app din-blog” in terminal to run create React app which ultimately will set up and generate our React JS starter project.

+- Using "create-react-app" to automatically create starter React JS Project.

 - Building this Blog project covers CRD(Create, Read, Delete) Operations.